alex-courtis/arch/doc/arch-install.md

 Install the X driver and (re)generate the boot image:

-`pacman -S xf86-video-amdgpu libva-mesa-driver linux`
+`pacaur -S xf86-video-amdgpu libva-mesa-driver linux`

 ### Intel Only (lightweight laptop)